Meet the adorable robot camera Japan’s space agency sent to the ISS

 Int-Ball’s unique design is obviously made possible by the zero-G environment in which it operates.
 It’s aiming to be able to move around “anywhere at any time via autonomous flight and record images from any angle,” says Japan’s space agency, and will hope to help onboard ISS crew by reducing the time they spend taking photography and capturing video themselves to zero.
 That currently accounts for around 10 percent of ISS crew time, JAXA says.

-Int-Ball contains actuators, rotational and acceleration sensors and electromagnetic brakes to help it orient itself in space, and JAXA is exploring the tech for other applications including in satellites.
-The mission on the ISS, following its initial verification, which is underway now, includes improving its performance and seeking ways to help it better operate – both in experiments inside and outside spaceborne vehicles.
+Int-Ball contains actuators, rotational and acceleration sensors and electromagnetic brakes to help it orient in space, and JAXA is exploring the tech for other applications including satellites.
+The mission on the ISS, following its initial verification, which is underway now, includes improving its performance and seeking ways to help it better operate – with experiments both inside and outside space-borne vehicles.

 No word on its friendship capabilities but I have to imagine they’re very high.